bollu/timi/README.md

 ### Design Decisions

-`TIM` is written in Rust because:
+`TIMi` is written in Rust because:

-- Rust is a systems language, so it'll hopefully be faster than an implementation in Haskell
+- Rust is a systems language, so it allows for more control over memory, references, etc. which I enjoy.
-- Rust is strict, which means that implementing certain things like letrec needs some more elbow grease
-- Rust has nice libraries (and a slick `stdlib`) that let you write safe and pretty code
+- Rust has nice libraries for `readline`, table printing, and a slick `stdlib` for pretty code

-##### Why does `peek()` return `PeekNoToken` instead of error?
-in a lot of the parsing, we usually check if the next token is something. if it isn't, we just return immediately.

-Semantically, it makes sense, since you're just "peeking" at the next token, so we can signal that there is no token by returning a sentinel token.

-`try!(cursor.peek())` causes us to lose control flow and propogate an __error__ if we peek at something that doesn't exist, which is the wrong semantics.
-We want the user to be able to peek and make decisions based on whether something is present ahead or not. `consume()` and `expect()` should return errors since you're asking the cursor to go one token ahead.

-### Stuff I learnt
+### Things Learnt

 ##### Difference between `[..]` and `&[..]`